Email marketing for real estate agents

 Get started in three steps

-- Import your contacts: Upload your client list from a spreadsheet or export from your current tools
+1. Import your contacts: Upload your client list from a spreadsheet or current tools

-- Send and track: Hit send and see who opens and clicks, then follow up with interested contacts
+3. Send and track: Hit send, see who opens and clicks, then follow up with interested contacts

 No technical skills required.
 Most agents send their first email within 15 minutes of signing up.